 We recognize that in order to know and honour best who our students are, based on the many ways they identify themselves, we need to hear from them who they are.
 Community agencies and advisory groups were consulted during the initial phase of our work.
-Board-wide student information based on identity categories provided by the Ministry of Education and aligned with the Anti-Racism Data Standards will be collected on a voluntary basis during the first two weeks of May.
+Board-wide student information based on identity categories provided by the Ministry of Education and aligned with the Anti-Racism Data Standards will be collected on a voluntary basis from April 24th to May 12th, 2023.
 It will include subjects like race and ethnicity, religion, sexual orientation and gender identity (kindergarten to grade 6 students will not answer questions related to sexual orientation).

 How do I participate?

-Kindergarten to Grade 6: During the two week period between April 29 and May 10, 2019, we are inviting all parents of students in Kindergarten to Grade 6 to complete this system-wide survey entitled “This is Me” with their child.
+Kindergarten to Grade 6: During the three week period between April 24 and May 12, 2023, we are inviting all parents of students in Kindergarten to Grade 6 to complete this system-wide survey entitled “This is Me” with their child.
 Parent includes a guardian or caregiver with the significant or primary responsibility for the child.
 The survey will take approximately 20 minutes to complete.
-Families will receive a letter outlining procedures to login and access the survey with individual Student Numbers.
+Families will receive an email outlining procedures to access the survey.

-Grade 7-12: During the two week period between April 29 and May 10, 2019, students in grade 7-12 will be invited to complete the Student Survey online in class.
+Grade 7-12: During the three week period between April 24 and May 12, 2023, students in grade 7-12 will be invited to complete the Student Survey online in class.
 The questionnaire will take approximately one class period to complete.
-Students will access the survey online through their secure Office 365 account.

 What happens with my information?